flwende/computational_physics/README.md

 # Computational Physics
-This repository contains a collection of CP projects
+This repository contains a collection of CP projects.

 # Random